CEMeNT-PSAAP/MCDC/docs/source/user.rst

    :width: 266
    :alt: Reference v computed angular flux, 1e3 particles

-Notice how crappy these solutions are?
+Notice how noisy these solutions are?
 We only ran 1e3 particles.
-We need more particles to get a less statistically noise, more converged solution.
+We need more particles to get a less statistically noisy, more converged solution.
-Here is the same simulation with 1e6 particles.
+Here's results from the same simulation run with 1e6 particles:

 .. image:: images/user/sf_slab_2.png
    :width: 266